ibm-cloud-architecture/gse-devops/cloudpak-for-integration-tekton-pipelines/README.md

   production: Specifies if the deployment is production-like with High Availability enabled.
 It is set to false by default.
 Service Account: pipeline
 ```

+### Warning:
+When creating the project name, please use only lowercase letters and dashes only.
+Failure to do so will result in an unsuccessful deployment of the ace server.

 3. Click on the link to the newly executed PipelineRun and monitor the status.
 You can also run `oc get pods -w` in the <project> to view the status of the pods.

 ##Pushing to APIC